horiiiiii0329/newspaper_for_you-_v2/README.md

 - User can compare news of two biggest news company in japan, while be able to interact with other user by basic CRUD function
 - Information is overloaded these days.
-Though, picking a right tool update your information is a matter of life and death.
+Though, picking a right tool to update your information is a matter of life and death.
 To make you choose a right channel to get information, I decide to make this app which could make user to choose resources while preventing from obtaining biased information.
 Also, user could know what other user saved and read.

 ## Architecture